The 11th Doc Pitch will be held on Friday, 26 May 2017 at the University of Auckland.

 Ruby Chen, Taiwan – Co-Founder & CEO, CNEX

-The award for the Best Pitch will be a package prize of cash and services.
+The award for the Best Pitch is a package of cash and services.

 Doc Pitch is open for the audience to attend.
 Seats are strictly limited so please reserve your seat early.
 The cost is $35 + booking fee.

 Location: University of Auckland, Owen Glenn Building – Decima Glenn Room, Level 3, 12 Grafton Road, AucklandParking: $5 per hour between 6.30am and